Skiing In Utah

 Passes & Tickets

 Day tickets vary widely and are dynamic.
 Buy ahead online to save.
-Multi-mountain passes (Epic, Ikon, Indy, etc.) cover many Utah resorts.
+Multi-mountain passes (such as Epic, Ikon, Indy, etc.) cover many Utah resorts.

 Night Ski Lift at Brighton